mohanraj1980/AZ500-Lab/Instructions/Labs/Module_2/LAB_11_VPN Gateways and Tunnelling.md

 1. Return back to the Azure Portal.
 Open the **S2S_RG** Resource Group and select the **S2S-GW-PIP** Public IP and make a note of it.

     **Note**: This is your Public IP you will connect your Sophos virtual appliance to via IPSec VPN.
+If the IP Address field is empty, continue to wait for the template deployment to complete, periodically checking the deployment status and refreshing the **S2S-GW-PIP** blade.

      ![Screenshot](../Media/Module-2/ab38c94f-e802-467c-9621-05a55f61438e.png)